Guide to Renting Property

-To reserve a property you will probably be asked for a reservation fee of £500.
-This is to guarantee (subject to satisfactory references) that the property is secured for you whilst agreements are drawn up.
-The reservation fee is deducted from the total deposit taken with the first month’s rental.
+To reserve a property you will probably be asked for a reservation fee of £500 and in some circumstances £1000.
+This is to guarantee (subject to satisfactory references and acceptance of your offer by the Landlord and the signing of tenancy agreements by both parties) that the property is secured for you whilst agreements are drawn up.
+When you move in, the reservation fee is deducted from the total deposit taken with the first month’s rental.

-Your letting agent will usually charge an administration fee for preparing agreements.
+Your Letting Agent will usually charge an administration fee for preparing agreements, inventories and check ins as well as other services.
 If you change your mind about renting a property after it has been reserved you may be charged a cancellation fee.

 I am from overseas – what do I need to know?

 The renting process in the UK may be different from that of your own country.
 Ludlowthompson offers various translation facilities to assist overseas tenants, particularly with detailed agreements that would be easier to understand in the tenant’s first language.
 To read these pages, ludlowthompson website offers a translation facility via flag links or you can use Google’s free translation service at www.google.com/language_tools